Loading...

 Follow these steps to complete the integration:

-On the Catalog tab, click PostgreSQL.
+On the Catalog tab, click MongoDB.
 The Connect Integration page appears.

 Click Next.
 The Apono connector section expands.